PierreSenellart/provsql/doc/source/user/casestudy6.rst

 A municipal observatory operates a small air-quality sensor network.
-Sensors of three different vendors report a :math:`PM_{2.5}` concentration (micrograms per cubic metre) on a fixed schedule.
+Sensors of three different vendors report a :math:`PM_{2.5}` concentration (*fine particulate matter*, i.e. airborne particles with aerodynamic diameter at most 2.5 μm, expressed in micrograms per cubic metre) on a fixed schedule.
 The sensors differ in calibration and noise
 characteristics:

 * high-end units report ``Normal(μ, σ)`` with small σ;